Venice in 3 Days: tips, what to see, and much more

 Romantic gondola rides, famous opera masks and basilicas with centuries of history.
 Get to know Venice, the city of canals, in a 3-day express tour.

-Venice is one of the most famous cities not only in Italy, but in all of Europe.
-Every year it attracts millions of tourists who want to visit and tour the idyllic canals that crisscross the city's lattices, as well as get a first-hand look at one of the capitals of Western art.
+Venice is one of the most famous cities in all of Europe.
+Every year it attracts millions of tourists who want to visit and tour the idyllic canals that crisscross the city, as well as the western art.

-If you've always wanted to know everything there is to see and do in Venice but you only have 3 days to spare, don't worry!
-Below I propose an express tour where you will know the must-see places of the city.
-Wear comfortable clothes because you will be walking around the city all day but I assure you that you will come home having experienced first hand the essence of Venice.
-Let's get started!
+If you have always wanted to know everything there is to see and do in Venice, but you only have 3 free days, don't worry!
+Here is an express tour where you will know the must-see places of the city.
+Let's start!

 1. Day Discover the most classic Venice